Hmtgit7/Houseware/README.md

 # Case 3: Toggle All Todos When "Toggle All" Checkbox is Clicked

 Render the Main component with a list of todos and a mock dispatch function.
 Simulate clicking the "Toggle All" checkbox.
 Use waitFor to wait for asynchronous updates.
-Confirm that the dispatch function is called with the correct action when toggling all todos.
+Confirm that the dispatch function is called with the correct action when toggling all todos.Implementation Details: Component File:

+The Main component is located at todo/components/main.jsx.